You Won't Believe How Much The Houses In

 "The people who live up there — they are going to know that one," Alpert told Vulture.
 "We scoured the entire coastline looking for this house and settled on staying in Southern California because I can count on one hand the houses up in the central coast that are actually on the beach.
 So this is your standard Malibu beach house, and besides that beautiful view, it also has a beautiful interior, that beautiful island in the kitchen, which [director Jean-Marc Vallée] used a lot."

 Then, we have the house of Renata and Gordon Klein (Laura Dern and Jeffrey Nordling).
-Also located in Malibu, it's valued at $12.4 million.
-Celeste and Perry Wright's (Nicole Kidman and Alexander Skarsgård) house is located on the Monterey Peninsula, and is a cool $6 million.
+Also located in Malibu, it's valued at $12.4 million (£9.4m).
+Celeste and Perry Wright's (Nicole Kidman and Alexander Skarsgård) house is located on the Monterey Peninsula, and is a cool $6 million (£4.8m).
 Celeste's huge bedroom and closet, however, were built on a stage.

-Bonnie and Nathan Carlson’s (Zoë Kravitz and James Tupper) home is in Calabasas and is valued at $2.6 million.
+Bonnie and Nathan Carlson’s (Zoë Kravitz and James Tupper) home is in Calabasas and is valued at $2.6 million (£2m).
 Because Nathan owns a landscaping business and Bonnie loves nature, "it is only fitting that their house be located in a wooded and beautifully secluded area," Alpert said.

 Advertisement